 The Planning Board met on February 6, 2018 to review the request.
 Warren Mitchell, P. E. and Wesley Lloyd were present to answer questions.
 Also present were several adjacent property owners.
-The staff report was given and then a Public Hearing was held as required in the Subdivision Regulations, Section 5.2C(4).
-Warren Mitchell and Wesley Lloyd signed up to speak.
+The staff report was provided followed by a presentation from Warren Mitchell and Wesley Lloyd.

-Mr. Mitchell addressed the Board and stated that the land had belonged to Mr. Lloyd's great Aunt and when she passed away, they purchased the property; that a minor subdivision had been completed in Orange County on a portion of the property adjacent to Morgan Ridge creating 5 lots called 'The Enclave'.
+Mr. Mitchell addressed the Board and stated that the land had belonged to Mr. Lloyd's great Aunt and when she passed away, they purchased the property; that a minor subdivision had been completed in Orange County on a portion of the property adjacent to Morgan Ridge that created 5 lots called 'The Enclave'.
 The road serving those 5 lots is Kieran Lane.
-A second minor subdivision across Jones Ferry Road from proposed Morgan Ridge created 2 lots from one parcel in Orange County.
-This second minor subdivision was created simultaneously with the 5 lot Enclave subdivision; that a mail kiosk will be placed on common land to be owned by the homeowners association; that approximately 1/3 of the property was in stream buffers; that stream crossings will be designed with as small an impact to the steam as possible; that there were three (3) buffer crossings proposed; that he had met with Rachael Thorn and staff to discuss the necessary steps to obtain the buffer authorizations; that the pond would be drained for safety and liability reasons; that the entrance to the development was in Orange County because that was the safest location on Jones Ferry Road located midway between 2 curves; that a stub-out had been provided to a landlocked property to the south; and that there were nine (9) on-site septic systems and seven (7) off-site septic systems.
-The Public Hearing was closed.
-There were several issues/questions discussed by the Board as follows:
+A second minor subdivision on the opposite side of Jones Ferry Road from proposed Morgan Ridge was also approved creating 2 lots from one parcel in Orange County.
+This second minor subdivision was created simultaneously with the 5 lot Envlave Subdivision.
+Mr. Mitchell stated that a mail kiosk will be placed on common land to be owned by the homeowners association; that approximately 1/3 of the property was in stream buffers; that stream crossings will be designed with as small an impact to the steam as possible; that there were three (3) buffer crossings proposed; that he had met with Rachael Thorn and Environmental Quality staff to discuss the necessary steps to obtain the buffer authorizations; that the pond would be drained for safety and liability reasons; that the entrance to the development was in Orange County because that was the safest location on Jones Ferry Road located midway between 2 curves; that a stubout had been provided to a landlocked property to the south; and that there were nine (9) on-site septic systems and seven (7) off-site septic systems.